FunPythonEC/uPy-rosserial/README.md

 This library targets the communication between ROS and uPy with rosserial as middleware.

+**Note: All of this library was coded using an ESP32, can't guarantee to work with other boards.**

 ## Features
 - [x] Advertising Topics
 - [x] Publishing